Platformus/Platformus-Docs/fundamentals/content/menus.rst

 As you can see, an additional CSS class might be applied using the corresponding optional parameter.

-The menu will be displayed using the built-in views (`_Menu <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Menus.Frontend/Views/Shared/_Menu.cshtml>`_ and `_MenuItem <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Menus.Frontend/Views/Shared/_MenuItem.cshtml>`_).
+Menu will be displayed using the built-in views (`_Menu <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Menus.Frontend/Views/Shared/_Menu.cshtml>`_ and `_MenuItem <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Menus.Frontend/Views/Shared/_MenuItem.cshtml>`_).
 The HTML elements have unique CSS classes (the `BEM <https://getbem.com/>`_ methodology is used), so it is easy